dmarx/obsidian_vault/Helfrich Hamiltonian.md

 - $H$ is the mean curvature, defined as the average of the principal curvatures, $k_1$ and $k_2$, of the membrane surface at a point: $H = \frac{1}{2}(k_1 + k_2)$.
 - $K$ is the Gaussian curvature, given by the product of the principal curvatures: $K = k_1k_2$.

 The first term in the Helfrich Hamiltonian represents the energy due to bending of the membrane, while the second term accounts for changes in the topological characteristics of the membrane.
-It's important to note that, due to the [[Gauss-Bonnet theorem]], the integral of the [[Gaussian curvature]] over a closed surface is a [[topological invariant]], which means it remains constant under continuous deformations of the surface.
+It's important to note that, due to the [[Gauss-Bonnet theorem]], the integral of the Gaussian [[curvature]] over a [[closedness|closed]] surface is a [[Topological Invariants|topological invariant]], which means it remains constant under continuous deformations of the surface.

 ### Physical Implications and Applications